 combination with virtual reality.

 The 90 pages of the handbook contain around 40 illustrations, 20 photos, 10 Screenshots, 20 Source code listings and 20 info boxes to present you the information in an appealing and accessible way.

 The most affordable way to learn about robotic exoskeletons.
 If you have access to a 3D printer, a well-equipped toolbox and prefer doing things yourself?
 The EduExo maker edition is the right choice for you.
 You get the EduExo E-handbook (PDF) with the tutorial, STL files of the exoskeleton structure and a list of components you need to buy.

-The boxed version of the EduExo kit.
-Contains the printed handbook and all mechanical and electronic components to build the EduExo,
+The easiest way to learn about robotic exoskeletons.
+The boxed version of the EduExo kit contains the printed handbook and all mechanical and electronic components to build the EduExo.
+You can start right away.

 An extension to the EduExo kit (requires the basic kit) that teaches how to control the exoskeleton using muscle activity measurements.
 The extension adds a muscle activity sensor (EMG) and a new extension handbook with background information and tutorial.